-- 15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory courses applicable to their programme of study, whose total credit value is less than two (2), provided the student's term average is greater than 50 percent. - 15.2 A Full Time student will be removed from Warning when the student has successfully completed all previously failed Mandatory Courses. - 15.3 A Part Time student shall be placed on Warning if: - a.
-The student has failed a Mandatory Course applicable to their programme of study whose total credit value is less than two (2), or - b.
-After taking courses in any given Programme of Study, the student has failed courses totalling more than four (4) credits. - 15.4 A Part Time student must retake successfully the failed Mandatory Course or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Warning.
+15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory

+15.2 A Full Time student will be removed from Warning when the student has successfully completed all previously failed Mandatory Courses.

+15.3 A Part Time student shall be placed on Warning if:

+- a.
+The student has failed a Mandatory Course applicable to their programme of study whose total credit value is less than two (2), or - After taking courses in any given Programme of Study, the student has failed courses totalling more than four (4) credits.

+15.4 A Part Time student must retake successfully the failed Mandatory Course or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Warning.